 Speaking of packing… After constantly traveling around the world for the past five years on cruise ships and other forms of transportation, we’ve finally developed the perfect packing list.
 We have meticulously detailed all of our travel gear recommendations.
 So for a more all-encompassing pack list, see our big Ultimate Travel Packing Checklist & Tips to ensure you don’t forget to pack anything important for your next trip.

 We hope these cruise hacks have been helpful and that you’re now all ready to set sail!

-Follow Roaming Around The World on Facebook to see where we are today and how this cruise around the world evolves.
-We also use Facebook to post daily travel tips or travel inspiration from wherever in the world we’re currently roaming.
+Be sure to follow Roaming Around The World on Facebook to see where in the world we are today and receive updates about future blog posts.
+We also use Facebook to post daily travel tips or travel inspiration from where in the world we’re currently roaming

 Also, if you cruising and would like to read more of our blog, check this post out.
 We recently completed cruising entirely around the world without using a single flight.
 We accomplished this ultimate world cruise using 4 different ships and on a super low budget around $60 per day!
 We basically spent a year living on cruise ships and it actually cost us less than our former working lives back on land.
 See this video we made of all the highlights.

 - Continue reading here: How To Achieve the Impossible: A Cheap World Cruise

 Publishing note: This Cruise Hacks post is continually updated, most recently in January 2020 after our latest series of cruising around the world.